 Workers should remember that the Mandinka are an oral society and oral means of communicating will likely be most effective.

-The New Testament and many other Gospel resources are available in the language of the Mandinka.
+The full Bible and many other Gospel resources are available in the language of the Mandinka.
 Workers are needed to take these to the people.

 Pray for the Followers of Christ

 Pray the few followers of Christ among the Mandinka will hate what is evil and cling to what is good.
 Pray they will be sent teachers to instruct them, especially using oral methods.